Maozheng6/Multiplex_docker/prediction_phase_for_WSI/wsi_pred_code/readme.md

 It means using the 6th GPU to run the slide N4277-multires.tif, all the patches are divided into 3 parts, each process from 0-2 runs one of the part, the suffix for this version of results are _6.6_1.0, all the results for this slide are saved in /scratch/KurcGroup/mazhao/wsi_prediction/pred_out_6_slides_300/N4277_6.1_1.0

-For running the 10x model, one example of tiles_GPU_10x.txt is as follows:
+For running the 10x model, use 'RESOLUTION=10x' in run_all_tiles.sh.
+One example of tiles_GPU_10x.txt is as follows:

 6 N4277 3 0 _6.6_1.0